metruzanca/zanca.dev-v3/src/routes/blog/manage-git-identity/index.md

 This is probably the easiest of the two.
 But IMHO leaves too much up to chance for accidentally forgetting.

 ### Opt.
-2: Setting per repository, everytime
+2: Setting per repository, every time

-Simply put, don't set your global identity, manually set it everytime you create or clone a repository.
+Simply put, don't set your global identity, manually set it every time you create or clone a repository.
 If you forget, github will simply remind you set it.

 Now of course, writing out those two lines can be annoying.
 So to solve this very first world problem of repetitive typing I've come up with this simple bash script. (sorry windows users)